Paveu99/BinanceAppFront/README.md

 - Technologies

 # Demo
-Here is a demonstration how it works: LINK
+Here is a demonstration how it works: https://youtu.be/D-W-dpEmqgY

 # Tech stack
 Client side was created using: